theophilelouvel/personal-site/posts/karatsuba-in-plain-english.md

 But how to implement the full-blown Karatsuba algorithm then?

-For the algorithm to be complete and an accurate implementation, **we will need to implement custom add, multiply and subtract functions that work with Strings or Vectors** (depending on what we choose), allowing us to work without loosing any precision.
+For the algorithm to be complete and an accurate implementation, **we would need to implement custom add, multiply and subtract functions that work with Strings or Vectors** (depending on what we choose), allowing us to work without loosing any precision.

 Also, this is something that would be probably better done in base that's a power of 2, which would allow us to use bit shift operations instead of powers, allowing for much faster execution.

-### Refactoring

-🚧 Coming soon 🚧
+While implementing those operations is usually the domain of the language standard librairies, it's nice to see how things work behind the scenes.
+But abstractions come at a cost and to implement this algorithm one should probably use a lower level language like Rust.